xnkasy/Analytic-Tableaux/README.md

 ## Using the code

 The program can be compiled and run on the Ocaml terminal.
-The main functions of the package are as follows:
+The main functions of the package are as follows: (A sample test case is given at the end.
+Please go through it once)

 1. makeAna n gamma